 Fantasizing about a head of hair that’s frizz-free and poker-straight?
 Fed up with having more bad hair days than good ones?
-The best hair straighteners are knights in shining armour when it comes to problem hair, taming flyaways and imparting gloss and gleam.
+The best hair straighteners are knights in shining armor when it comes to problem hair, taming flyaways, and imparting gloss and gleam.

 Cheap and poor-quality hair straighteners, however, do more harm than good, frying our hair.